dreamcatcher-tech/network/Inbox/2023-08-23 1248 the first packets.md

 >[!danger] Depends:

+Deploy the contract with NFT 1 prepopulated with a description of the contract itself.

 The first packet should be to make the dreamcatcher itself.
 Then to make it profitable.
 Then to be free.